BlackDice/scent/readme.md

 The resulting variable `cBuilding` is a **component type** and by invoking it you can create component instance that can actually hold the data.
 You might also need this type to do some checks (eg. entity methods, see below).

-#### Keep component type
+#### Save component type

 Created component type is **not stored anywhere**.
 Upon invoking the function with same component name you would be getting different object.
-This is merely to prevent the *global* behavior of the component which may cause some unwanted issues.
+This is merely to prevent the *global* behavior of the Component avoiding some unwanted issues in more complex game systems.

 #### Marker component